Two students stumble upon an old Indian burial grounds

 "Look at this cool knife," Luke said from behind him.
 "I want it."

 "No!
 Are you kidding me?
-Don't touch anything!"
-Jesse warned, feeling as if he were sliding into some horrific circumstance.
+Don't take anything!"
+Jesse warned, feeling as if he were sliding into something beyond his control.
 "Don't you feel it?" he asked.
 "It's like we're being watched.
 Look, we're not supposed to be in here, man.
 Come on, let's get the hell out."

 "But what about the knife?"